 Cognitive Behavioural Therapy (CBT) is sometimes explained using the metaphor of a mountain or iceberg.
-Whilst we see the tip of these, their foundations bury for miles underground (in the case of mountains, the roots are upto 5.6 times greater!).
-In CBT, the behaviour that we show can be seen as the tip of the problem – buried underneath, out of sight, are the triggers, thoughts and feelings which lead to this.
-CBT can help with a range of problematic behaviours created by strong emotions.
+Whilst we see the tip of these, their foundations bury for miles underground (in the case of mountains, the roots are up to 5.6 times greater!).
+In CBT therapy, the behaviour that we show can be seen as the tip of the problem – buried underneath, out of sight, are the triggers, thoughts and feelings which lead to this.
+CBT therapy can help with a range of problematic behaviours created by strong emotions.
 This may include avoidance, panic attacks or obsessive behaviours due to anxiety; conflict with others due to anger; isolating oneself or struggling to cope at work because of depression or stress.

 Imagine that you are asleep, and you are woken suddenly by a big ‘bang!’.
 What would you think it was? and would other people think the same?
 Why might one person roll over and go back to sleep, whilst another feels scared and jumps out of bed?
-This is a regularly used example to help us understand CBT.
+This is a regularly used example to help us understand CBT therapy.

 Firstly, we can consider the thoughts we hold that impact on how we interpret an event.
 These thoughts will develop based on our past experiences and the current situation.
 With the bang in the night, someone who has been burgled a number of times previously may react with more fear and believe they are being burgled again (past experience).
-Their thought may be ‘I’m being burgled, I need to protect myself’.
+Their thought maybe ‘I’m being burgled, I need to protect myself’.
 Someone who has a cat or children who often make noises may assume the bang is due to this (current situation) - ‘not the cat going mad again’ - and so have a very different reaction.

 Buried even further below these thoughts are ‘core beliefs’.
 These are our outlook on life which develop from our experiences, especially those from childhood.
 These can be imagined as the ‘glasses’ we wear in which we view and interpret the world.
-They are often unconscious and so we have no idea that they are effecting our day to day lives.
+They are often unconscious and so we have no idea that they are affecting our day to day lives.

 Core beliefs could include ‘Others are untrustworthy’ or ‘People will hurt me’.
 We might believe ‘I am a failure’ or ‘I am unlovable’.
 Another example is ‘the world is a dangerous place’.
 Core beliefs can also be positive, for example, viewing ourselves as ‘competent’ or ‘caring’, or others as ‘trustworthy and good’.
 It is usually our negative core beliefs which are triggered in situations where we behave in ways that cause us pain.

 Imagine how different it would feel for someone to go into a room full of strangers at a social event if they had a core belief of ‘I am unlovable, others will hurt me’ compared to ‘I am a good person, people are caring’.
-Before even getting to the event they are likely to interpret the event differently, and have differing emotions - one may be anxiety, the other excitement.
+Before even getting to the event they are likely to interpret the event differently and have differing emotions - one may be anxiety, the other excitement.
 It is a mixture of the triggering event, the current context, our core beliefs and thoughts about the situation that will decide the emotion that we feel, and how strong this is.

 Interested in trying CBT therapy?
 Please see my therapy page for more details.

-How does the Therapy work?
+How does CBT Therapy work?

-CBT aims to help a person understand the problematic behaviour by looking at the activating events, thinking, feelings which led to this at the time.
+CBT therapy aims to help a person understand the problematic behaviour by looking at the activating events, thinking, feelings which led to this at the time.
 It also explores the core beliefs behind their reactions, and how life experiences may have formed these.
 Different methods are used to look at changing the behaviour.